 The Society attempts to chronicle the history and development of the Lower Merion region.
 History is a collection of biographies of those who preceded us.
 To better identify these ancestors, the Society has compiled a listing of more than 15,500 burial records from some of the older burial grounds in the region.

-The Ancient burial sites are the oldest sites.
+These are the oldest sites.
 They are the Merion Meeting of the Religious Society of Friends (Quakers) (1682), and their surrounding neighbors, Old Haverford Meeting (1683), Radnor Meeting(1693), and Haverford Meeting (1827).
 Also included in this grouping are the small family cemeteries that belonged to the local plantation and business owners.
 The sites that can still be identified are the Llewellyn Family (early 1700’s), the Harrison Family (1719), and the Bicking Family (1782).

-The Church Affiliated, as the name implies, are the cemeteries that are associated with a religious community.
-These are St. Paul’s Evangelical Lutheran (c1765), Lower Merion Baptist (1808), Gladwyne United Methodist (1830), Church of the Redeemer (1879), The Independent Order of Odd Fellows (mid-1880’s), Church of St. Asaph (1888), and St. Christopher’s (1950).
+As the name implies, these cemeteries are associated with a religious community.
+These are St. Paul’s Evangelical Lutheran (c.
+1765), Lower Merion Baptist (1808), Gladwyne United Methodist (1830), Church of the Redeemer (1879), The Independent Order of Odd Fellows (mid-1880’s), Church of St. Asaph (1888), and St. Christopher’s (1950).

 The Suburban Park was conceived in the late 19th century.
-During this period, cemeteries were located outside of urban areas in pastoral locations in order to promote a peaceful and undisturbed resting place.
+During this period, cemeteries were pastoral locations outside urban areas, considered a peaceful and undisturbed resting place.
 Predominantly non-denominational, they were a place for the family to visit, to return to nature, to meditate and reflect.
 These are West Laurel Hill (1869), Merion Memorial Park (1888), Westminister(1893), Har Hazaitim (Har Hazaysim) (1896), and Calvary Cemetery (1945).